TusKANNy/tachiom/README.md

 This software is released under the **MIT License** (see [LICENSE](LICENSE)).

-### Citation license

-By downloading and using this software, you agree to cite the following paper in any material you produce where it was used to conduct a search or experimentation, whether it be a research paper, dissertation, article, poster, presentation, or documentation.
-By using this software, you have agreed to the citation license.

-## Bibliography
+## Citation

-This paper has been accepted at **SIGIR 2026**.
-The full proceedings entry will be available after the conference.
+If you use this software in your research, please cite our paper (accepted at **SIGIR 2026**, full proceedings entry available after the conference):

 ```bibtex
 @misc{martinico2026efficientmultivectorretrievaltokenaware,